-We have attempted to show the conditions for guaranteeing the necessary raw materials needed for the daily bread, the provisioning of the country and the arms industry.
+We have attempted to show the conditions for guaranteeing the necessary raw materials needed for daily bread, provisioning of the country and the arms industry.
 What then is the situation with respect to the third, and, in a protracted war, the decisive factor, the factor of the people?
 Can the régime count under all circumstances on the complete and unwavering support of the masses?
-Is the régime sufficiently capable of resistance to be able to bear great burdens and trials such as a modern war against richer and stronger countries would involve?
+Is the régime sufficiently capable of resistance to be able to bear great burdens and trials such as modern war against richer and stronger countries would involve?

-Corruption has fattened on Italian public life for years.
+Italian public life has for years been eaten up with corruption.

-While the masses lead beggars' lives, the bosses, big and small, enrich themselves enormously.
-It is an open secret in Italy that Mussolini, who was at onc time penniless, is today one of the richest men in the country.
-The Mussolini-Ciano family (before the fascists took power the Cianos were as poor as church mice) has controlling interests in the giant arms firms, shipbuilding and insurance companies.
+While the masses lead the lives of beggars, the bosses, great and small, enrich themselves enormously.
+It is an open secret in Italy that Mussolini, at one time penniless, is today one of the richest men in the country.
+The Mussolini-Ciano family (before the fascists took power, the Cianos were as poor as church mice) has controlling interests in the giant arms firms, shipbuilding and insurance companies.
 It is the largest shareholder of the great "Terni" arms trust which is connected with the English Vickers Company.
 The Mussolini-Ciano family has an interest in the great Tirrenio-Florio-Citra arms group.
-The enormous armaments ordered in the "national" interest are a source of gigantic profits to the supreme head of the government and the Ciano family allied to him by marriage.
+The enormous armaments ordered in the " national " interest, is a source of gigantic profits to the supreme head of the government and the Ciano family allied to him by marriage.

-Minister of State Pirelli and his brother control 39 companies with total capital of 7,818,000,000 lire.
-Donegani, president of the mammoth chemical trust Montecatini, in which the German concern I.G.-Farbenindustrie [dye trust] has an important interest, controls 33 companies capitalized at 3,333,-600,000 lire.
-Agnelli, president of the Fiat Works (Fiat was one of the most important financiers of the March on Rome), controls 22 companies with a total capital of 1,890,200,000 lire.
-Volpi controls 14 companies with a capital of 1,752,000,000 lire.
-Senator Vittorio Cini controls 16 companies with a capital of 2,480,000,000 lire.
-Senator Ettore Conti. president of the Banca Commerciale, controls 18 companies with a capital of 3,474,100,000 lire, and Senator Borletti controls 29 companies with a capital of 1,000,000,000 lire.
-The large landlord Count Pavoncelli, who cwns tens of thousands of hectares of land, controls 11 companies with "only" 669,000,000 lire.
-The list could well be continued but these few examples will suffice.
-All these multi-billionaires are among the pillars of the régime, they are the real masters of Italy.
-The fascist bully Farinacci, and Starace, secretary of the fascist party, do not lag behind their "master" in voracious greed.
+Minister of State Pirelli and his brother control 39 companies with a total capital of 7,818,000 million lire.
+Donegani, President of the mammoth chemical trust Montecatini, in which the German concern I.G.F.
+(Dyes) has an important interest, controls 33 companies with a share capital of 33,336,000 million lire.
+Agnelli, President of the Fiat Works (Fiat was one of the most important financiers of the march on Rome), controls 32 companies with a total capital of 18,902,000 million lire.
+Volpi controls 14 companies with a capital of 1,752,000 million lire.
+Senator Vittorio Cini controls 16 companies with a capital of 2,480,000 million lire.
+Senator Ettore Conti, President of the Banca Commerciale controls 18 companies with a capital of 34,741,000 million lire, Senator Borleti 29 companies with a capital of 1,000 million lire.
+The great landlord Count Pavoncelli who owns tens of thousands of hectares of land, controls 11 companies with "only" 669 million lire.
+The list could well be continued, but these few examples will suffice.
+All these multimillionaires are among the props of the regime, they are the real masters of Italy

+The fascist bully Farinacci, Starace, Secretary of the Fascist Party, do not lag behind their "Master" in voracious greed.

-The lesser ones imitate the "greater"; they treat the districts and provinces under them as their own domains, blackmail the people, buy country seats and palaces, landed properties and businesses, abuse their official positions in order to make the wives of their "subordinates" docile.
-Corruption flourishes with state approval.
+The lesser ones imitate the "greater," they treat the districts and provinces under them as their own domains, blackmail the people, buy country seats and palaces, landed properties and businesses, abuse their official positions in order to make the wives of their "subordinates" docile.
+Corruption flourishes with State approval.